-How do I get an EBT card and PIN?
+Getting an EBT card and PIN

-DTA should make sure you have an EBT card in hand by the day your case is approved – either by 7 days from the date of you application, if you are eligible for expedited SNAP, or by 30 days from the date of your application.
+DTA should make sure you have an EBT card in hand by the day your case is approved – either by 7 days from the date of your application, if you are eligible for expedited SNAP, or by 30 days from the date of your application.

 You will get two envelopes – one with the EBT card and another with the PIN.
 DTA will automatically assign you a PIN.
 You can change your PIN any time by calling the Massachusetts EBT Customer Service number: 1-800-997-2555.

-- Look for the Quest mark on the door or window of the store, or a sign that says the store accepts EBT.
+Look for the Quest mark on the door or window of the store, or a sign that says the store accepts EBT.

-- Always check your receipt to be sure that the amount on the EBT receipt is the same as the grocery receipt.
+Always check your receipt to be sure that the amount on the EBT receipt is the same as the grocery receipt.

 Call Massachusetts EBT customer service at 1-800-997-2555 when:

-- you have questions or problems using your card or secret PIN.
+- you have questions or problems using your card or secret PIN,

 There is no limit on the number of times per month you can use your EBT card to buy food as long as you have benefits on the card.
 There is no charge or fee when you use your EBT card to buy food.
-If you lose your card, see What if I do not receive an EBT card or my card is lost or stolen?.
+If you lose your EBT card, see What if I do not have an EBT card or my card is lost or stolen?.